 Laura Seegal’s practice encompasses a range of regulatory, white collar, and high-stakes litigation matters.
 She represents individuals, public entities, and companies of all sizes in state, federal, and administrative court, with a focus on clients in the government, communications, and energy sectors.
 Laura earned her J.D., magna cum laude, from the University of California College of Law, San Francisco in 2015, where she was a member of the Thurston Honors Society and an editor of the constitutional law journal.
 While in law school, Laura externed for the Honorable Maria-Elena James and the Honorable Edward M. Chen of the United States District Court, Northern District of California.
 Laura earned her B.A. in English at Reed College in 2011.

 Christopher Westman, Corporate.

 Christopher Westman advises public and private companies on a wide range of corporate and securities matters, including corporate governance, venture capital financing, and domestic and cross-border mergers, acquisitions, and divestitures.
 Chris’s clients operate in the advertising, consulting, marketing and design industries, giving him unique insight into market trends and practices.
 He advises on buy-side and sell-side M&A and corporate and partnership restructuring matters, guiding clients through every phase of their business, from formation and financings to sale or other exit events.
 Chris also provides guidance on an extensive range of commercial transactions, including service, supply, software, intellectual property, and non-disclosure agreements.
 Chris was a Judicial Extern to the Honorable Magistrate Judge Nathanael Cousins of the United States District Court, Northern District of California.
-He earned his J.D. from the University of California, Hastings College of the Law in 2013, where he graduated magna cum laude.
+He earned his J.D. from the University of California College of Law, San Francisco in 2013, where he graduated magna cum laude.
 He earned his B.A. in Economics from Occidental College in 2008.